Slavery and Human Trafficking Statement 2023

 The Group provides specialist lending and retail savings and is authorised by the Prudential Regulation Authority (PRA), part of the Bank of England, and regulated by the Financial Conduct Authority (FCA) and PRA.
 The Group reports under two segments, OneSavings Bank and Charter Court Financial Services.

-The Group is made up of a family of specialist financial services brands, namely Kent Reliance, InterBay Commercial, InterBay Asset Finance, Heritable Development Finance, Precise Mortgages, Charter Savings Bank and Charter Court Financial Services.
+The Group is made up of a family of specialist financial services brands, namely Kent Reliance, InterBay Commercial, InterBay Asset Finance, Heritable Development Finance, Precise (formerly Precise Mortgages), Charter Savings Bank (CSB) and Charter Court Financial Services.

-OSB India (OSBI) is a wholly-owned subsidiary based in Bangalore and Hyderabad, India.
-OSBI supports various business functions within the UK including Operations, IT, Finance and Human Resources.
-The Group operates a one team approach between the UK and India and if employees undertake inter-office travel, the Group’s UK Corporate Services team facilitate all relevant transport and accommodation (as appropriate).
+OSB India (OSBI) is a wholly owned subsidiary based in Bangalore and Hyderabad, India.
+OSBI supports various business functions within the UK including Operations, IT, Finance and Human Resources (HR).
+The Group operates a one team approach between the UK and India with any inter-office travel approved by the relevant Group Executive Committee member.

-The Group, as at 19 April 2023, has 2,341 employees, temporary workers, apprentices, interns and contractors, primarily located at its main operating centres in Chatham, Fareham, Fleet, Wolverhampton, London (UK), Bangalore (India) and Hyderabad (India).
-The Group is aware of the risk of modern slavery in community outreach programmes especially in relation to work experience schemes.
-Where an offer of employment is issued to a new starter, the Group’s Human Resources (HR) function ensure that the relevant contract of employment is issued to the prospective employee prior to their anticipated start date.
-The Group’s pre employment checks will highlight any convictions for modern slavery and human trafficking offences.
-At the point of on-boarding, the Group’s HR Function has an opportunity to ask any questions which they may have in relation to candidates.
-The Group’s Board has remained cognisant of the current economic climate and the impact of the cost of living crisis on its employees.
-Consequently, a one-off cost of living payment of £1,200 was made to UK employees on lower pay in 2022 and it is expected that two further payments of £600 each will be made in 2023.
-The Group also approved a higher than usual salary increase for UK employees in 2023, with the 80% of UK employees on the lowest pay receiving a larger percentage increase.
-In 2022, the Group formally became accredited as a national living wage employer.
+The Group, as of 4 April 2024, has 2,580 employees, temporary workers, apprentices, interns and contractors, primarily located at its main operating centres in Chatham, Fareham, Fleet, Wolverhampton, London (UK), Bangalore (India) and Hyderabad (India).
+The Group is aware of the risk of modern slavery in community outreach programmes especially in relation to UK work experience schemes and has a robust separate work experience policy.
+Where an offer of employment is issued to a new starter, the Group’s HR function ensures that the relevant contract of employment is issued to the prospective employee prior to their anticipated start date.
+The Group’s UK pre -employment checks will highlight any unspent convictions for modern slavery and human trafficking offences for non-certified roles.
+Background verification checks are also performed for OSBI.
+As an accredited Living Wage employer, we ensure that all UK employees and regularly contracted third-party staff earn at least the published Real Living Wage.
+In 2023, the Group provided support to all UK employees beneath the senior management level through cost -of -living payments totalling £1,200 per employee.

-In 2022, the Group engaged 43 recruitment agencies (35 in relation to UK operations and 8 in relation to OSBI).
-The Group has a Preferred Supplier List (PSL) for agencies and the Group ensures that, wherever possible, employment agencies agree to the Group’s precedent contractual terms mandating that the agency is expected to comply with relevant modern slavery legislation.
-The Group’s Vendor Management team run a financial stability check on the Group’s PSL with the Group’s HR function regularly reviewing service levels.
+In 2023, the Group engaged 43 recruitment agencies (35 in relation to UK operations and 8 in relation to OSBI).
+The Group has a Preferred Supplier List (PSL) for agencies and the Group ensures that, wherever possible, UK employment agencies agree to the Group’s precedent contractual terms mandating that the agency is expected to comply with relevant modern slavery legislation.
+The Group’s Vendor Management team run a financial stability check on the Group’s third parties which includes recruitment agencies with the Group’s HR function regularly reviewing service levels and performance.
 The Group does not request sight of the agency’s own contractual terms with the relevant candidate.
-The Group does not have any direct contractual relationships with umbrella companies.
-Within India, OSBI instruct external lawyers to review any contractual terms between the Group and relevant vendors.
+The HR function does not have any direct contractual relationships with umbrella companies.
+Within India, OSBI instruct external lawyers to review any contractual terms between the Group and relevant recruitment agencies.

 You can find out more about the Group in our Annual Report and Accounts.
 These are available online at https://www.osb.co.uk.